Hemostemix Announces Corporate Update

 Forward-Looking Statements

 This release may contain forward-looking statements.
 Forward-looking statements are statements that are not historical facts and are generally, but not always, identified by the words “expects,” “plans,” “anticipates,” “believes,” “intends,” “estimates,” “projects,” “potential,” and similar expressions, or that events or conditions “will,” “would,” “may,” “could,” or “should” occur.
 Although Hemostemix believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results may differ materially from those in forward-looking statements.
 Forward-looking statements are based on the beliefs, estimates, and opinions of Hemostemix management on the date such statements were made.
 By their nature forward-looking statements are subject to known and unknown risks, uncertainties, and other factors which may cause actual results, events or developments to be materially different from any future results, events or developments expressed or implied by such forward-looking statements.
-Such factors include, but are not limited to, the Company’s ability to fund operations and access the capital required to continue operations, the Company’s stage of development, the ability to complete its current CLI clinical trial, complete a futility analysis and the results of such, future clinical trials and results, long-term capital requirements and future developments in the Company’s markets and the markets in which it expects to compete, risks associated with its strategic alliances and the impact of entering new markets on the Company’s operations.
+Such factors include, but are not limited to, the Company’s ability to fund operations and access the capital required to continue operations, close the $3,000,000 unit financing, the appointment of a clinical trial manager or chief scientific officer and other management including a CFO and CEO, the Company’s stage of development, the ability to take over and complete its current CLI clinical trial, the ability to engage a new manufacturing company to manufacture ACP-01, complete an interim clinical trial review and report and futility analysis and the results of such, the success of litigation involving Aspire, future clinical trials and results, long-term capital requirements and future developments in the Company’s markets and the markets in which it expects to compete, risks associated with its strategic alliances and the impact of entering new markets on the Company’s operations.
 Each factor should be considered carefully and readers are cautioned not to place undue reliance on such forward-looking statements.
 Hemostemix expressly disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events, or otherwise.
 Additional information identifying risks and uncertainties are contained in the Company’s filing with the Canadian securities regulators, which filings are available at www.sedar.com.

 Hemostemix Inc.